×

 When we asked people living in Thailand what life is like and how people spend their time, they said:

 "The employed partner's life revolves around work and socializing.
 The accompanying partner's life revolves around social groups and volunteering.
-Bangkok is a hotel society..... most functions occur in hotels," said one expat in Bangkok.
+Bangkok is a hotel society..... most functions occur in hotels," remarked one foreigner who made the move to Bangkok.

 Where should I live in Thailand?